TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

     </code>
   </pre>

-Once you cut through the noise, most Haskell type errors are pretty good.
+Once you cut through the noise, most Haskell type errors are reasonably clear.
 For example the message for this (somewhat contrived) error is clear: I need to replace the `()` with a value of the type `Theta.Type`.
+Even the error with 42 lines of noise had the correct suggestion that I was missing an argument to a function.

-Of course, some errors will not be nearly as clear.
+However, some errors will not be nearly as clear.
 Perhaps the message itself is confusing or there are several errors and it is not clear which one to start from.
 Other times, the error *attribution* is wrong: either the error is pointing to the wrong part of the code, or the type of error itself is misleading.
 (We'll talk more about attribution and localization in later sections.)

-However, even in those cases, the error messages are still worth reading.
-A message might not point us to a solution directly but still give us useful information.
-One of my personal debugging principles is to start debugging by getting all the information I can out of a system before doing anything else; for Haskell type errors, the error messages are the starting information we get.
+Even in those cases, the error messages are still worth reading.
+A message might not point us to a solution directly but it still give us information.
+One of my personal debugging principles is to start debugging by getting all the information I can out of a system before doing anything else; for Haskell type errors, the error messages are the information we start with.

-Moreover, the error messages we get give us *starting points* for understanding what's going on and starting our [divide and conquer](#divide-and-conquer) process to find the real cause of the error.
+Error messages will be our *starting points* for understanding what's going on and starting our [divide and conquer](#divide-and-conquer) process to find the real cause of the error.

 ### Multiple Error Messages